College of Business

 The Bachelor of Science with a major in Business Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-In order to meet baccalaureate degree requirements, all transfer students must take in residence a minimum of fifty percent of the College of Business courses required for the degree; this includes support courses required by the College of Business, core business classes, and specific courses in the major.
+To meet baccalaureate degree requirements, all transfer students must take in residence a minimum of fifty percent (50%) of the College of Business courses required for the degree; this includes support courses required by the College of Business, core business classes, and specific courses in the major.
 Of these courses, at least 24 hours must be 3000-4000 level.
 As noted in the Residency Requirement, only six (6) hours of the non-Core business courses required in the major may be transferred from another institution; any additional courses in the major taken at another institution will be transferred as general electives.

 Business courses taken at other institutions at the 1000-2000 level which are offered by Tech at the 3000-4000 level will be transferred as free electives.
 Business courses taken at other institutions at the 3000-4000 level are subject to validation by the College of Business.

 A student who majors in one of the Bachelor of Science in Business Administration (B.S.B.A.) programs in the College of Business must complete: